orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 "Everything is spatial structure + annihiliation/creation of spatial structure" local rewriting: "Movement as antiparallel annihilation/creation of spatial structure"

-"Everything always moves at the speed of light, it's just that spatial structure constrain"
+"Everything always moves at the speed of light, it's just that spatial structure constrains"

 Is there a physics theory which suggests all boundaries of the universe are expanding and at some distance stars arent formed yet as the primeordeal setup is still active there: and we keep expanding still.